 More than 60% of UTEP graduates are the first in their families to earn a bachelor’s degree, and one-third report a family income of $20,000 or less.
 UTEP’s success in recruiting, retaining and graduating these students demonstrates that talent crosses gender, ethnic and socioeconomic boundaries, and that an investment in a UTEP degree yields high returns, both for students from a broad range of backgrounds and U.S. global competitiveness in the 21st century.

-We’re also very proud that UTEP maintained its #1 ranking as the nation’s leading university in fostering student social mobility.
-Our success in achieving both affordability and high quality in the low-resourced U.S.-Mexico border setting requires a deep commitment by all UTEP faculty and staff, and our many friends and supporters.
-That commitment ensures that students who entrust us with their aspirations are given every opportunity not only to pursue them, but to engage in enriched educational experiences on our campus that will prepare them to compete successfully with their peers from across the globe.
+“UTEP’s success in achieving both affordability and high quality in our unique border setting requires a deep commitment by all UTEP faculty and staff, and the support of UTEP’s alumni and friends,” said UTEP President Diana Natalicio.
+“That commitment ensures that students who aspire to achieve the American Dream have not only the opportunity to pursue it, but to participate in enriched educational experiences that will prepare them upon graduation to compete successfully with their peers from across the globe.”

 Washington Monthly magazine rates schools based on their contribution to the public in three broad categories: social mobility, research (producing cutting-edge scholarship and doctoral graduates) and service (encouraging students to give something back to their region and nation).

 “All of us at UTEP are very proud of our 2014 ranking in Washington Monthly,” President Natalicio continued.
 “UTEP continues to be ranked among the Top 10 universities nationally, and we captured the #1 spot in social mobility for a third year in succession.
 We have stayed true to our mission of access, affordability and excellence, and we are energized by our transformational role in the lives of our graduates and their families, and in the human and economic development of the U.S.-Mexico border region we serve.”See Washington Monthly’s complete university rankings. »